 4. Select a type of target.
 In this case, it will be the type "Deals".
 You will immediately see that several filters have been added.
 We will discuss these later.
 At the moment, we will focus on the general filters.

-5. Your sales process includes different phases.
-Select to which phase of the deal this target should apply.
+5. Your sales process includes different pipelines and phases.
+Select to which phase of the deal and to which deal pipeline this target should apply.
 In this case, we select the "Accepted" phase.
 This means our target will only filter on deals in this phase.
 We can also indicate a subtype as a second parameter.
 Here, it is possible to sort deals by user, source, etc.

 Let's select '10' as the value target value and set it to a weekly period.